 State, regional, county and local fire/EMS or allied agency chief officers; grants managers; training officers; NFIRS/National EMS Information System program managers; local/regional/state planning personnel; city/county/town administrative leadership; elected officials; board members; and other fire, EMS or allied career personnel responsible for collecting, analyzing and presenting data analysis, metrics and decision packages for organization/community risk-assessment tracking.

 Special consideration is available for groups of students from the same organization attending the same session as well as local elected or appointed officials attending with the selected student.
 All applications must be submitted at the same time.

-Incident Command System (ICS)-100-level and ICS-200-level training.
+- Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.
 Chief’s signature attests that the applicant has completed this required training.

-Complete the online “National Fire Incident Reporting System 5.0 Self-Study” (Q0494) course through NFA Online.
+- Completion of the online “National Fire Incident Reporting System 5.0 Self-Study” (Q0494) course through NFA Online.

-Applicants are strongly encouraged to take the self-study course, Q0880 - Management Tools for Fire and Emergency Services Leaders available through NFA Online before attending this course.
+- Completion of the online self-study course Q0880, "Management Tools for Emergency Services Leaders," available through NFA Online before attending this course.

 |October 22 - 27, 2023||Apply between 4/15/2023 - 6/15/2023||Emmitsburg, Maryland|